Skip to main content

 }

-Running this will show an empty window.
+Running this shows an empty window.

-An empty window on KDE (Linux)
+An empty window on Linux

 Adding a button